Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 ![cover](Cover.png)

 Expression trees is an obscure, although very interesting feature in .NET.
-Most people probably think of it as something synonymous with object-relational mapping frameworks, but despite being one of its most prolific use cases, it's not the only one.
+Most people probably think of it as something synonymous with object-relational mapping frameworks, but despite being one of its most common use cases, it's not the only one.

-In essence, an expression tree is a higher-order representation of code that describes its underlying syntactic structure rather than the result of an execution.
-This can be useful when analyzing existing code, manipulating it, or even generating and compiling entirely new code at runtime.
+In essence, an expression tree is a higher-order representation of code that describes its underlying syntactic structure rather than the result it produces.
+Through the use of expression trees we can analyze existing code or compile entirely new expressions directly at runtime.

-In this article we will take a look at some of the scenarios where that can be useful and hopefully shed some light on this overlooked part of the language.
+In this article we will take a look at some of the different ways we can construct expression trees, as well as potential scenarios where they can be useful.

 ## Creating expression trees manually

-There are multiple different ways how we can obtain expression trees in our code.
-One of the most straightforward ways it construct them manually.

-The framework offers us with a way to do this using the API provided by the `Expression` class.
-It contains a few dozen static builder methods that allows us to construct expressions that represent certain IL constructs.
+The most straightforward we can obtain an expression tree is by constructing it manually.
+The framework offers us with a way to do it through the `Expression` class located in the `System.Linq.Expressions` namespace.

+Using the static methods provided by this class, we can build expressions that represent familiar language constructs.
+Some of these are:

+- `Expression.Constant(...)` -- an expression that represents an unchangeable value.
+- `Expression.Variable(...)` -- an expression that represents a variable.
+- `Expression.New(...)` -- an expression that represents an initialization of a new instance of a type.
+- `Expression.Assign(...)` -- an expression that represents an assignment operation.
+- `Expression.Equal(...)` -- an expression that represents an equality comparison.
+- `Expression.Call(...)` -- an expression that represents a specific method call.
+- `Expression.Condition(...)` -- an expression that represents branching logic.
+- `Expression.Loop(...)` -- an expression that represents repeating logic.
+- ...

+As you can see, there are quite a lot of different builders and, while the simpler ones like `Constant` or `Variable` produce terminal nodes, the more complex ones like `Assign` or `Loop` are built by composing other expressions.
+It is through this composition that we end up with a data structure that resembles a tree.

 Let's take a look at a very simple function that calculates the sum of two numbers: